10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Grete Pasch – CC BY 4.0

-Tiger ratsnakes are strongly muscled and can poke their upper bodies leagues beyond the branch supporting them, floating in thin air.
-Branches are easily their main hangout, 2nd is by a thick tree trunk preparing to climb, while 3rd is in the roofs of village houses searching for bats.
+Tiger ratsnakes (Spilotes pullatus) are one of the most successful snakes in the world, with a vast range stretching from Mexico to the heart of South America.
+They’re a strongly muscled snake, which can poke their upper bodies leagues beyond the branch supporting them, as though floating in thin air.
+Branches are easily their main hangout, 2nd is by a thick tree trunk preparing to climb, while their 3rd main hangout is in the roofs of village houses searching for bats.

 Tiger ratsnakes are relatively uncommon in dense rainforests.
 They prefer forested areas interspersed with clearings, which commonly brings them into contact with people.
 Tiger ratsnakes have an unfussy diet, focussing on mammals, but also reptiles, birds, and bird eggs.
-They may be too unfussy, as one Spilotes pullatus was observed swallowing an adult Mexican tree porcupine, before dying when its spines pierced its body.
-This is one of the most successful snakes in the world, with a vast range stretching from Mexico to the heart of South America.
+They may be slightly too unfussy, as one tiger ratsnake was spotted swallowing an adult Mexican tree porcupine, before dying when its spines pierced its body.

 Leave a Comment